Momentanen Aufenthaltsort festlegen

 Having already made waves and picked up a slew of awards in Philadelphia, Han Dynasty's New York outpost brings the zesty flavors of Sichuan to the East Village.
 The menu offers an array of meat in such delightful preparations such as dry pot style, hot saucy style, pickled chili style and kung pao style.
 There's a little selection for the kids as well.
 The interiors are done up in vibrant hues, with clean lines and striking Chinese-inspired artwork adorning the walls.

 Buddakan offers modern Asian cuisine to New York foodies.
-Located at the east side of Chelsea Market, this 16,000-square-foot (1486-square-meter) restaurant has a decidedly ultra chic look.
+Located on the east side of Chelsea Market, this 16,000-square-foot (1486-square-meter) restaurant has an ultra-chic yet dramatic look featuring dim lighting and awe-inspiring chandeliers.
 Indulge your taste buds and choose from exotic dishes made from vegetables and meats, including shrimp, fish, chicken, beef, duck, and lamb, all served with a Chinese twist.
-The trendy restaurant has even been featured in TV and movies like Sex and the City.
+The trendy restaurant has even been featured on television and in movies like Sex and the City.